Meg VanDeusen | October 21, 2020

 1. Integrating feedback into their staff and stakeholders’ expectations.
 The Fellows discussed finding ways to make small changes to their regular workflows and meetings so that their colleagues can understand the value of feedback.
 Pasquine, for instance, has plans to begin presenting on methods to improve their listening to every department at Alive Medical Services as part of their continuous quality improvement and Yvonne of Doorways of Northwest Florida and Doussouba at Accountability Lab have already begun implementing feedback surveys (and closing the loop) with their team members.

 2. Keeping feedback at the forefront of their work.
 “Feedback is already super embedded in our work; culturally, it’s always been there,” Sanjay, Lymari and Jawad reflected.
 And they’re right – that’s why we selected them as Fellows in the first place!
-But following this fellowship, they’re planning to intentionally integrate cultural competency into the design of their feedback loops with a focus on equity and justice at SOLE, PACE Center for Girls, and Afghanistan Human Rights and Democracy Organization.
+But following this fellowship, they’re planning to intentionally integrate cultural competency into the design of their feedback loops with a focus on equity and justice at SOLE, Pace Center for Girls, and Afghanistan Human Rights and Democracy Organization.

 3. Leveraging the community to support their feedback practices.
-Piter and Ilse came to the conclusion that community leaders will be key to utilizing feedback as a way from communities to solve the problems they’re facing themselves.
+Piter and Ilse came to the conclusion that community leaders will be key to utilizing feedback as a way for communities to solve the problems they’re facing themselves.
 They discussed the importance of contextualizing feedback based on the local context, and moving forward are asking how to connect new feedback tools to old societal structures.

 We are proud of the Fellows for making a commitment to feedback in their work, this year and always.
 We can’t wait to see what they do in the coming years!